 Roe v.
 Wade

-- During the third trimester of pregnancy, the state's interest in protecting the potential human life outweighs the woman's right to privacy, and the state may prohibit abortions unless abortion is necessary to save the life or health of the mother.
+During the third trimester of pregnancy, the state's interest in protecting the potential human life outweighs the woman's right to privacy.
+As a result, the state may prohibit abortions unless abortion is necessary to save the life or health of the mother.

 After Roe v.
 Wade

 Since the Court's decision in Roe v.
 Wade, judicial interpretation of the constitution is that abortion is legal.
-However, there are certain exceptions.
-In Gonzales v.
+However, after Roe, many abortion opponents have been pushing for stricter abortion laws.
+The opponents haven't been able to ban abortions outright, but have brought about certain exceptions that place limitations on abortions.
+For example, in Gonzales v.
 Carhart, a 2007 case, the U.S. Supreme Court upheld a nationwide ban on partial birth abortion, a form of late term abortion.
-A number of states have also placed restrictions on abortions in certain circumstances, including parental notification requirements, mandatory disclosure of abortion risk information, and restrictions on late term abortions.
+A number of states have also placed restrictions on abortions in certain circumstances, including parental notification requirements, mandatory disclosure of abortion risk information, and restrictions on late-term abortions.

 Each state may have different restrictions on a woman's right to have an abortion.
 So it's important to check your state's abortion laws for more specific information.

 For more information on the history of abortion, abortion laws, and frequently asked questions, visit Findlaw's Abortion section.